avexyli/Koprulu-Blog/_posts/2024-04-07-crossover-post-rerelease.markdown

 * Adjusted incorrect Scourge cost values from 24 Minerals -> 25 and 74 Vespene -> 75
 * Dark Swarm now reduces ranged damage by 90% and ranged spell damage by 55%
 * Zerg units now unburrow correctly when lifted by Phoenixes
+* Queens Ensnare and Defiler Plague abilities no longer reveal targets in the fog of war.

 ***